Goshido/android-vulkan/docs/gx-mat4.md

 ## <a id="method-rotation-x">`RotationX ( angle )`</a>

-Method initializes the matrix as rotation transform about _X_-axis.
+Method initializes the current matrix as rotation transform about _X_-axis.

 **Parameters:**